The 6 Best Large Dog Crates Australia: Tested & Evaluated 2023

 Crates made of plastic are a good option.
 A quality crate made of plastic will be solid and sturdy, while still not being overly heavy.
 This is generally the preferred option for travel.
 This type of crate is also easy to clean as plastic does not absorb liquids and odours.

 Finding a large dog crate is not easy, but we hope we have shown you it is definitely possible.
-If you are looking for a travel crate, especially for airline travel, the K9 Pet Carrier will most likely fulfil your needs.
+If you are looking for a travel crate, especially for airline travel, our team of independent experts agree that the K9 Pet Carrier will most likely fulfil your needs.

-On the other hand, if you need a large rate for your home you can customise, consider the Kazoo Mobile Home, or the iPet Foldable Pet Crate which is quite similar but comes at a much lower price.
+On the other hand, if you need a large rate for your home you can customise, consider the Teddy Designer Dog Crate, or the iPet Foldable Pet Crate which is quite similar but comes at a much lower price.
 In any case, we hope this guide has helped you find the perfect crate for your canine!

 Getting a puppy “crate trained” is all about convincing them that the crate is a friendly place.
 The key to success is taking it slow and not trying to force the process.
 First of all, make sure the crate looks comfortable.
 What could help is placing a familiar item - such as a pillow or a toy - inside the crate.
 Encourage the dog to go inside and wait until they are completely comfortable with this.